microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 ___

 ### Exercise 1 Task 1 - Setup for using .NET Core 3
 At the moment of writing .NET Core is still in Preview.
 Nevertheless, it is enough stable to play with it.
 You will need to install the **.NET Core 3 SDK**, which is available at [https://dotnet.microsoft.com/download/dotnet-core/3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0).
-Make sure to download the most recent Preview version.
+Make sure to download Preview 4.

 ![](../Manual/Images/NetCoreDownload.png)